abdwiqb/abdwiqb/README.md

-I will update my readme and stuff later
+I will update my readme and stuff later with a better format

+<a href="https://github.com/abdwiqb/abdwiqb/PROJECTS.md">My projects</a>
+<a href="https://github.com/abdwiqb/abdwiqb/THOUGHTS.md">More Updates</a>

 # STATUS
 Nothing to say right now